Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Experimental Results

 \subsection{Dataset}

 The \textit{edeniss2020} dataset \cite{Rewicki2024a} comprises equidistant sensor readings from 97 variables derived from the four subsystems of the EDEN ISS greenhouse, namely the Atmosphere Management System (AMS), Nutrient Delivery System (NDS), Illumination Control System (ICS) and Thermal Control System (TCS).
 Our analysis focuses on data from the year 2020, representing EDEN ISS's third operational year.
-Table \ref{tab:edeniss_dataset} in Appendix~\ref{appendix:dataset_subsystems} lists the measurements per subsystem.
+Table \ref{tab:edeniss_dataset} in the supplemental materials~\ref{appendix:dataset_subsystems} lists the measurements per subsystem.
 The data is captured at a sampling rate of $1/300$ Hz and covers the range from 01/01/2020 - 12/30/2020.
 Every of the 97 univariate time series has a length of 105120 data points.
-The readings from the AMS pertain to air properties in the greenhouse and service section, while those from the NDS relate to nutrient solution stored in two tanks pressure and pressure measurements in the pipes connecting nutrient solution tanks and growth trays.
+The readings from the AMS pertain to air properties in the greenhouse and service section, while those from the NDS relate to nutrient solution tanks and pressure measurements in the pipes connecting tanks and growth trays.
 ICS temperature readings are taken above each growth tray and beneath the corresponding LED lamps.